sg-sparsh-goyal/Pedestrian-Detection-and-Counting-YOLOv8/README.md

 The project is divided into two main parts:

-### Fine-Tuning YOLOv8 for Pedestrian Detection
+### Training YOLOv8 for Pedestrian Detection

-- Used a pedestrian dataset to fine-tune a pre-trained YOLOv8 model.
+- Used a pedestrian dataset to train a YOLOv8 model.
 - Achieved reliable accuracy in detecting individuals in various environments.

 ### Counting Pedestrians